 If necessary, how can I be contacted during the conference?
 In case of emergencies, parents can contact MYLead conference leadership at (888) 269-4075.
 Due to their disruptive nature, the use of cell phones and personal electronic devices are only permitted during limited times of the day.

 What should I wear at the conference?
 On Friday, we ask that all participants wear clothing that displays your school’s name and colors.
-We recommend casual clothes for Saturday.
-On Sunday, we require dress clothes (or “Sunday Best”) and advise wearing comfortable dress shoes as we will be walking to and from activities.
+You will be provided a MYLead shirt to wear on Saturday.
+We recommend comfortable shoes as well.
+On Sunday, we require dress clothes and advise wearing comfortable dress shoes as we will be walking to and from activities.

 What should I bring?
 Clothing as described above, toiletries (shampoo, toothbrush, etc), phone charger, flip-flop shoes for community showers, and a fan for your room (no air conditioning).
 Linens are provided, but you may bring your own.
 Most importantly: Bring enthusiasm, excitement, and an open mind!